hasura/graphql-engine/docs/graphql/manual/deployment/heroku/securing-graphql-endpoint.rst

 .. note::

   The ``HASURA_GRAPHQL_ADMIN_SECRET`` should never be passed from the client to Hasura GraphQL engine as it would give the client full admin rights to your Hasura instance.
-See :doc:`../../auth/index` for information on setting up authentication.
+See :ref:`auth` for information on setting up authentication.